Denial-of-Service Attack Detection via Differential Analysis of Generalized Entropy Progressions: Related Work

 \section{Related Work}

-\cite{doi:10.1177/1550147717741463} is an excellent survey of DoS detection and mitigation methods.
-In this work, we focus on information-theoretical approaches.

-\cite{8778219} and \cite{JOLDZIC201627} propose an entropy-based approach to detect DoS attacks.
+In this work, we focus on information-theoretical approaches. \cite{8778219} and \cite{JOLDZIC201627} propose an entropy-based approach to detect DoS attacks.
 The entropy used in these studies is Shannon entropy.
 Similar to our method, the entropy is defined based on destination address.
-In our work, we differently use generalized entropy measures with differential analysis to improve the detection performance while removing the usage of thresholds.
+We differently use generalized entropy measures with differential analysis to improve the detection performance while removing the usage of thresholds.

-In terms of the usage of generalized entropies in the existing literature, Behal and Kumar \cite{BEHAL201796} introduce $\phi$-entropy and $\phi$-divergence metrics based on Csiszar’s f-divergence \cite{Bhatia-fdiv} measure to detect and distinguish various types of DoS attacks and flash events.
+In terms of the usage of generalized entropies in the existing literature, Behal and Kumar \cite{BEHAL201796} introduce $\phi$-entropy and $\phi$-divergence metrics to detect and distinguish various types of DoS attacks and flash events.
 They report the $\phi$ metrics perform better than traditional generalized entropy and divergence metrics.
 Moreover, $\phi$-divergence exceeds $\phi$-entropy in detection accuracy.
 Basicevic et. al. \cite{Basicevic} study various DoS attack detectors based on different entropy types using source side features and report that detectors based on Tsallis \cite{tsallis1988possible} - in agreement with our study - and Bhatia-Singh \cite{Bhatia-fdiv} entropies perform best.
-Compared to their approach, we use differential and statistical analysis to signal an attack which is hyper-parameter free and thus is robust.
+In comparison, we use differential and statistical analysis to signal an attack which is hyper-parameter free and thus is robust.
 Moreover, we study many real-world DoS attack types whereas they study only SYN floods.
-Similar works are \cite{e17042367}, \cite{TELLENBACH20113485}, and \cite{sec.1530}.
-For instance, \cite{TELLENBACH20113485} and \cite{sec.1530} propose detectors based on Tsallis \cite{tsallis1988possible} and Renyi entropy \cite{renyi1961measures} respectively.

 Some research studies use other aspects of entropy such as joint and conditional entropy.
 Mao et. al. \cite{joint-entropy} propose a joint-entropy based detector for DoS flood attacks.
 While they report that joint-entropy generally leads to better performance compared to single entropy, the overall algorithm requires more memory and although not asymptotically, it is also slower than single entropy calculations.
-One major drawback of their approach is the threshold is static. \cite{jess} is a similar study which has a quadratic complexity making it non-scalable. \cite{conditional} proposes using conditional entropy to detect DoS attacks.
+One major drawback of their approach is the threshold is static. \cite{conditional} proposes using conditional entropy to detect DoS attacks.
 However, conditional entropy is not scalable because it has quadratic time and memory complexity.